Business schools began with a management mission but their research must now address some of society's big challenges, Graeme Currie writes

 - Representation strategies of precarious workers

-- Wage setting in the Eurozone
+- Varieties of wage setting mechanisms in the Eurozone

-- Responses to the national living wage in SMEs
+- Responses to the national living wage in SMEs.

 Globalisation and work, including research on: